 Please check with your research administration office to find out whose signatures are appropriate.
 At least one official authorized to sign for the institute must sign the application form.
 If there is no equivalent to “Dean of Faculty,” just indicate that on the form.

 No, it is not included.
 Eligible interruptions, such as parental leave, do not count in calculating your eligibility period.
 You should indicate this clearly on your application in the Personal Data section, and be prepared to provide a letter of verification from your institution.

 No, this competition is for individual applicants only.

 In cases of very large departments, like Medicine, it is acceptable to submit applications from more than one division.
 Just check with us before you proceed.
 The explanation should be included in the letter from the division head.

 You will be notified immediately that your email-submitted application was received.
 (Allow extra time over the weekend and on deadline day before you panic.)
 For the mailed/couriered hard copy, you will only hear from us if it does not arrive within a reasonable time.

 Usually, successful applicants will be notified of their awards by the end of June.
 Unsuccessful applicants will be notified later (early to mid-July) and will also receive reviewers comments on their applications.
-In 2017, the Grant Review meeting will take place in May, and the Board of Trustees meeting to approve awards on June 15.
+In 2015, the Grant Review meeting will take place on June 12, and the Board of Trustees meeting to approve awards in late June.